kubeovn/kube-ovn/GOVERNANCE.md

 a Maintainer or Owner, then this section should instead be a reference to that documentation -->

-To become a Maintainer you need to demonstrate the following:
+To become a Maintainer, you need to demonstrate the following:

 * commitment to the project:
     * participate in discussions, contributions, code and documentation reviews